gerencianet/gn-api-sdk-node/docs/charge-create-history.md

 }

 var body = {
-  description: 'Info that will be added to charge\'s history' }
+  description: 'Info that will be added to charges history' }

 gerencianet